 - RingCentral is one of the largest global UCaaS providers relative to UCaaS-devoted endpoints supported, revenue, market growth, number of employees, and capital investment.
 Users report good customer satisfaction.

-- RingCentral continues to expand its capabilities and in 2015 added integration with Google Apps for Work, Microsoft Office 365, and a RingCentral-branded contact center (inContact).
+- RingCentral continues to expand its capabilities and in 2015 added integration with Google Apps for Work, Microsoft 365, and a RingCentral-branded contact center (inContact).